 Studies have found that the toxins in cigarettes can be absorbed into surfaces and remain for months afterwards, even after the home was cleaned and the smoking resident has moved out.

-Third-hand smoking refers to this residue that stays behind on surfaces, such as clothing, furniture, walls, ceilings, dust and other objects.
+Third-hand smoking refers to residue that stays behind on surfaces, such as clothing, furniture, walls, ceilings, dust and other objects.
 The vapours can still be inhaled well after the smoker has left.

 According to the United States Environmental Protection Agency, it’s difficult to tell how long the residue will last, as this can change based on how heavily a person smoked and how well ventilated the room or building was.